ebmalabuyo/mavs/README.md

 ## NOTE:
 ## -Only free agent data for miami heat and player profile victor oladipo
-## UPON UI RENDER, backend may take some time to load data because I have it hosted on Render.
+## UPON UI Initial RENDER, backend may take some time to load data because I have it hosted on Render.
 Data processed in backend node, express app on https://mavs-backend.onrender.com/